webgpu-native/webgpu-headers/doc/articles/SentinelValues.md

   (usually this is either a special value or it has more complex defaulting, for example depending on other values).

-## Other sentinel values
+## C-Specific Sentinel Values

-Undefined values are also be used in C-specific ways in place of WebIDL's more flexible typing:
+Undefined and null values are also be used in C-specific ways in place of WebIDL's more flexible typing:

+- \ref WGPUStringView has a special null value
+- \ref WGPUFuture has a special null value
+- Special cases to indicate the parent struct is null, avoiding extra layers of pointers just for nullability:
-- \ref WGPUVertexStepMode_VertexBufferNotUsed
+    - \ref WGPUVertexBufferLayout::stepMode = \ref WGPUVertexStepMode_VertexBufferNotUsed
-- \ref WGPUBufferBindingType_BindingNotUsed
+    - \ref WGPUBufferBindingLayout::type = \ref WGPUBufferBindingType_BindingNotUsed
-- \ref WGPUSamplerBindingType_BindingNotUsed
+    - \ref WGPUSamplerBindingLayout::type = \ref WGPUSamplerBindingType_BindingNotUsed
-- \ref WGPUTextureSampleType_BindingNotUsed
+    - \ref WGPUTextureBindingLayout::sampleType = \ref WGPUTextureSampleType_BindingNotUsed
-- \ref WGPUStorageTextureAccess_BindingNotUsed
+    - \ref WGPUStorageTextureBindingLayout::access = \ref WGPUStorageTextureAccess_BindingNotUsed
+    - \ref WGPURenderPassColorAttachment::view = `NULL`
+    - \ref WGPUColorTargetState::format = \ref WGPUTextureFormat_Undefined